justmiles/slack-webcam/README.md

 ## Installation

-This package requires OpenCV version 3.4 be installed on your system, along with GoCV, which is the Go programming language wrapper used by Gobot.
+This package requires OpenCV version 3.4 be installed on your system, along with GoCV, which is the Go programming language wrapper used by slack-webcam.
 The best way is to follow the installation instructions on the GoCV website at https://gocv.io.

 - ### macOS
   To install OpenCV on macOS follow the instructions here: